aneldev/dyna-ts-react-module-boilerplate/README.md

 If you don't want to use the Storybook, you can create your app.

-Under the `/dev/app/` folder, there is a small web application that can use your module component in different ways.
+Under the `/dev/app/` folder, a small web application can use your module component in different ways.
 This way, you can develop, debug, and create a demo of your component.

 `yarn start`